Grafton is Listed on the National Register of Historic Places

-Descendants of Grafton will hold their annual Grafton Reunion, September 25th, 2010 at the town site from 12-2:00 PM.
+Descendants of Grafton will hold their annual Grafton Reunion, September 24th, 2011 at the Grafton town site from 12-2:00 PM.
 Everyone is welcome.
 Bring your lunch, hat and chair and memories to share.
 We will have a display of historic Grafton pictures in the schoolhouse.
-The Partnership will have items to sell to raise funds for the Grafton Project such as books, pictures of Grafton and tshirts.
-There will be a program and if you have any stories you would like to tell about Grafton or a song to sing please call Lou Graff at 702-649-7155 so he can put you on the program.
+The Grafton Heritage Partnership will have items to sell to raise funds for the Grafton Project such as books, pictures of Grafton and t-shirts.
+There will be a program and if you have any stories you would like to tell about Grafton or a song to sing, let us know and we will put you on the program.

 Grafton Heritage Partnership Project, PO 630184, Rockville, Utah 84763

 Jane Whalen, President 435-635-2133 email@example.com, Jack Burns Vice President

 Therese Feinauer, Secretary, www.graftonheritage.org